tc39/proposal-temporal/docs/duration.md

 <!-- toc -->
 </details>

-A `Temporal.Duration` represents an immutable duration of time which can be used in date/time arithmetic.
+A `Temporal.Duration` represents a duration of time which can be used in date/time arithmetic.

 `Temporal.Duration` can be constructed directly or returned from `Temporal.Duration.from()`.
 It can also be obtained from the `since()` method of any other `Temporal` type that supports arithmetic, and is used in those types' `add()` and `subtract()` methods.